 Plea of Not Guilty

-A plea of NOT GUILTY means that you are informing the Court that you deny guilt and that the City must prove its charges against you.
+A plea of NOT GUILTY means that you deny guilt and that the City must prove its charges against you.

 Under our American system of justice, all persons are presumed to be innocent until proven guilty beyond a reasonable doubt.
 On a plea of NOT GUILTY, a trial is held and the City is required to prove all allegations against you as contained in the formal complaint beyond a reasonable doubt, before a verdict of guilty can be reached.